 The secret ingredient to these brownies is strawberry cake mix.
-I use Duncan Hines, but I am sure that any other brand of cake mix would work fine also.
-Whenever my favorite cake mix is BOGO, I stock up so that I can make these brownies any time.
+I use Duncan Hines, but I am sure that other brands of cake mix would work fine also.
+Note: I have never used cake mix that contained pudding, so I am not sure if the results would be the same.

 These strawberry brownies are not only super easy but can also be made ahead and frozen (sealed in a freezer bag with all air removed.
 Pictured at right is a batch that I recently pulled from the freezer.They were perfectly ready to eat after a few hours at room temperature.